Connect with others who understand.

 Experts don’t always agree on whether mesothelioma is a form of lung cancer.
 What is commonly accepted is that both are types of cancer that affect the lungs.

-Some cancer research experts say that pleural mesothelioma is not technically lung cancer but a lung disease related to lung cancer.
+Some cancer researchers say pleural mesothelioma is not technically lung cancer but a lung disease related to lung cancer.
 This is because mesothelioma occurs in the space around the lungs and not in the lungs themselves.

 Other experts consider mesothelioma a type of lung cancer because there is no better way to categorize it.
 The disease has some symptoms similar to those of lung cancer, and lung cancer oncologists are often the doctors who treat it.